dreamhead/moco/moco-doc/apis.md

 ### Identifier

-In the same group, you can use `identifier` to distinguish diffrent requst.
+In the same group, you can use `identifier` to distinguish different requst.
 You can extract identifier from request with template syntax.

 * Java